wdk-docs/jsdoc-docs/docs/_sources/howto/howto-es2015-modules.rst.txt

 you are exporting a value under another name, you can document the exported value within its ``export`` block.

-{% example “Documenting values exported by a module” %}

 .. code-block:: js
+   :caption: Documenting values exported by a module

    /** @module color/mixer */